 Masks and vaccines are not taking your precious “freedoms” away.
-If you believe this, then please drive without your seatbelt.
+If you believe this, then please drive without your license… and seatbelt.
 These actions are preserving other people’s freedoms to not get sick, especially when the virus disproportionately attacks underprivileged poor segments of the population.
 Precisely because of capitalist distribution of wealth.
 Vaccines work – and have saved millions of lives, especially marginalized peoples.
 If you are a supposed health warrior – why not speak up for the voices of the underprivileged?
 Oh right – because you decided to go live it up in Costa Rica.
 In a pandemic.
 The system benefits you.

 So instead of attacking the actual roots of these systemic problems (name it: free market/state capitalism), this to them is the equivalent of biting the hand that feeds them, so they delude themselves into mistargeted conspiracy circle-jerks.
 Where else can you go, when you are already at the top of the food chain?
 Imaginary cults again, appears to be the answer.

 SETTING YOUR TARGETS CORRECTLY

 Note, in this context I am using the term “state capitalism” to describe the governmental privatizing of fundamental human rights such as healthcare – while the “free market” deregulates controls on polluting industries and pharmaceutical marketing – all of which stem from decisions of State lawmakers – themselves capitalists.
 This section will be expanded greatly in future edits.